Billy Roy Wilson

-Billy Roy Wilson (born William Roy Wilson Jr. on December 18, 1939) is a senior United States district judge of the United States District Court for the Eastern District of Arkansas.
+William Roy Wilson Jr. (December 18, 1939 – October 27, 2025) was a United States district judge of the United States District Court for the Eastern District of Arkansas.

 Education and career

 Born in Little Rock, Arkansas, Wilson received a Bachelor of Arts degree from Hendrix College in 1962 and a Juris Doctor from Vanderbilt University Law School in 1965.
 He was in private practice in Texarkana, Arkansas from 1965 to 1966.
 He was a deputy prosecuting attorney of Miller County, Arkansas from 1965 to 1966.
 He was in the United States Navy as a lieutenant (junior grade) from 1966 to 1969.
 He was in private practice in Little Rock, Arkansas from 1969 to 1993.
+He briefly served as acting Arkansas Attorney General in the mid-1970s.

 Federal judicial service

-Wilson is a United States District Judge of the United States District Court for the Eastern District of Arkansas.
-Wilson was nominated by President Bill Clinton on August 6, 1993, to a seat vacated by G. Thomas Eisele.
-He was confirmed by the United States Senate on September 30, 1993, and received his commission on October 1, 1993.
+Wilson was a United States District Judge of the United States District Court for the Eastern District of Arkansas.
+He was nominated by President Bill Clinton on August 6, 1993, to a seat vacated by G. Thomas Eisele.
+Wilson was confirmed by the United States Senate on September 30, 1993, and received his commission on October 1, 1993.
 He assumed senior status on October 1, 2008.